Complaints Mechanism Activity Report 2015

-The EIB Complaints Mechanism Activity Report 2013 was prepared in accordance with the EIB-CM Principles, Terms of Reference and Rules of Procedure as approved by the EIB’s Board of Directors.
+The EIB Complaints Mechanism Activity Report 2015 is prepared in accordance with the EIB-CM Principles, Terms of Reference and Rules of Procedure as approved by the EIB’s Board of Directors in 2010.
 It includes the EIB related cases dealt with by the European Ombudsman who also releases its own Activity Report, covering all EU Institutions and bodies.

 - An overview of its Principles, Functions, Policies and Procedures, Resources and Organisation;

 - A statistical analysis of complaints handled, including those complaints that have been brought to the European Ombudsman against the EIB;